 The City and County government agencies are indirectly paying this surcharge (currently levied at Class I landfills by the State of Tennessee) because the local municipalities are customers at regional Class I landfills.
-The substantial amount of fees paid are not directly returned to municipalities but some portion of them are returned by way of the Recycle Rebate which is allocated based on the total amount of waste disposed of from the regions.
-The City Transfer Station charges a fee but it is in order to offset the cost of the disposal once delivered to the landfill.
+A substantial amount of fees paid by customers at landfills are not directly returned to municipalities but some portion of them are returned by way of the Recycle Rebate or other TDEC Solid Waste grant funding.

 Are you currently reviewing new sources to raise revenue for waste reduction, recycling and integrated solid waste management?
-Yes